facebookincubator/velox/velox/docs/functions/spark/aggregate.rst

     a non-null output will be generated.
 When the value of `m2` in the accumulator is 0, a null output will be generated.

+.. spark:function:: kurtosis(x) -> double

+    Returns the Pearson's kurtosis of all input values.
+When the count of `x` is greater than or equal to 1, a non-null output will be generated.
+When the value of `m2` in the accumulator is 0, a null output will be generated.

 .. spark:function:: sum(x) -> bigint|double|real

     Returns the sum of `x`.